Waitomo 23km 2026

 Me, Brett, Neville and Barnaby.

 Brett had kindly offered the use of his bach in Marakopa for a fun weekend away and its proximity to the Waitomo Trail Run.
-He even drove us down there :)
+He even drove us down there in the rain :)

 We got caught in a classic Auckland southern motorway closure, and in spite of repeated discussion about following the obvious detour we somehow all managed to stupidly miss the required offramp and thus spent an extra 2 hours crawling along the (closed) SH1 near Botany.
 But we got to registration at Waitomo and eventually Marakopa.